corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/manual-bootstrapping.md

 {{< note >}}

 * If you are applying SQL to a schema using the `psql` command, you can specify which schema to apply it to using the `--dbname` parameter: `--dbname "dbname=cordacluster options=--search_path=<SCHEMA-NAME>"`.
 * If you are targeting schemas, database and crypto-generated SQL should be applied to the `CONFIG` schema, and `create-user-config` generated SQL should be applied to the `RBAC` schema.
-If you do not specify the schema, the installation process creates the tables in the default schema and you must update the next steps in this procedure to reflect this.
+If you do not specify the schema, the installation process creates the tables in the default schema, and you must update the next steps in this procedure to reflect this.
 {{< /note >}}

 ### Create the Database Tables